 Clothing and toiletries

 Because there will be lots of movement during the intensive, please pack comfortable, loose clothing and shoes that are easy to move in.
-Melbourne in early September is cool to cold compared to some other parts of Australia, so please bring very warm clothes for the evening and layers for the day.
+Melbourne in mid-March is warm in the day and cool at nights, so please bring layers for the evening.
 Include a raincoat and Eurythmy slippers if you have them.

 If you are staying on the premises you will need to bring:

 - Camping mattress

 - Blankets, doona

 Enrolment enquiries: Carmen 03 9876 5199 or email firstname.lastname@example.org